Episode 144. Crazy News Stories from 'The Times' Publication

 That's pretty nuts.

-And PlayStation has sold significantly more consoles than Xbox for the current generation, PS5 versus Xbox Series X or S. Uh PlayStation 5 has outsold the Xbox by a margin of over 44 million units.
+And PlayStation has sold significantly more consoles than Xbox for the current generation, PS5 versus Xbox Series X or S. PlayStation 5 has outsold the Xbox by a margin of over 44 million units.

-So shout out to PlayStation.
+So, shout out to PlayStation.

 Maybe PlayStation will start sponsoring us.

-That'd be awesome.
+Oh, that'd be awesome.

-Yeah PlayStation Network.
+Yeah, PlayStation Network.

-That's part of why I started going with the console ever since my bro gave me his old broken uh not broken down.
+That's part of why I started going with the console ever since my bro gave me his old broken, uh, not broken down.

-It was it's actually lasted to this day.
+It was, it's actually lasted to this day.

 What the hell am I saying?